-The Canon EOS 1200D might be a "safe" replacement of the three-year-old 1100D model, but it holds enough weight to keep the entry-level DSLR market bubbling along.
+The Canon EOS 1200D might be a "safe" replacement of the nearly four-year-old 1100D model, but it holds enough weight to keep the entry-level DSLR market bubbling along.

 If you want to use the rear LCD screen to take pictures then you might as well forget about it and look to a compact system camera instead.
 But if you're after an affordable viewfinder-based option with the latest and greatest image quality at this level then the 1200D has definite plus points.